pip-services/pip-services-docs/content/en/node/components/connect/connection_params.md

 #### getDiscoveryKey
 Gets the key to retrieve this connection from DiscoveryService.
-If this key is None, then all parameters are already present.
+If this key is null, then all parameters are already present.

 > `public` get_discovery_key(): string